bhawks3/BTC-Privacy-Analysis/README.md

     ```
 4. Run the main analysis script:
     ```bash
+    python BTCRepo/ParrallelQuerier.py
-    python src/analysis.py
+    python BTCRepo/CoinSwapQuerier.py
     ```
-    This script will execute the SQL queries, aggregate the results, and generate the time-series plots.
+    This script will execute the SQL queries and aggregate the results.

 ## Key Findings